billdenney/Pharmacometrics-Docker/README.md

 /license directory of your image (note the first -v argument):

     docker run --rm --user=$(id -u):$(id -g) -v /opt/NONMEM/license:/opt/NONMEM/nm_current/license -v $(pwd):/data -w /data humanpredictions/nonmem /opt/NONMEM/nm_current/run/nmfe CONTROL.mod CONTROL.res

-### Running

-It is recommended to run NONMEM via Perl-speaks-NONMEM (below).
-To run NONMEM directly, you can run the following command:

-    docker run --rm --user=$(id -u):$(id -g) -v $(pwd):/data -w /data humanpredictions/nonmem /opt/NONMEM/nm_current/run/nmfe CONTROL.mod CONTROL.res

-### Updating Your License

-To update your license file without requiring a rebuild of the Docker image, you can mount a directory containing the license file in the /license directory of your image (note the first -v argument):

-    docker run --rm --user=$(id -u):$(id -g) -v /opt/NONMEM/license:/opt/NONMEM/nm_current/license -v $(pwd):/data -w /data humanpredictions/nonmem /opt/NONMEM/nm_current/run/nmfe CONTROL.mod CONTROL.res

-### Installation

-* Copy your nonmem license file (named `nonmen.lic`) to the same directory as the Dockerfile.
-* Have your NONMEM zip file password handy
-* See the instructions in the top of the Dockerfile for the command to run.

 ## Perl-speaks-NONMEM